jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 the domain of the CFBL-Address header MUST be covered by an additional valid {{!DKIM=RFC6376}} signature.
 Both signatures MUST meet the requirements described in [](#received-email-dkim-signature).

+This double DKIM signature ensures that both the domain owner of the From: domain and the domain owner of the CFBL-Address: domain agree to receive the complaint reports on the address from the CFBL-Address: header.

 The following example meets this case:

 ~~~